-For those of you who have come to our summer camp in any of the past years, you may have seen our guides wearing a specific type of sandals called Chacos.
-Our summer guides are required to have these shoes in order to work at our camp because of their durability and strong grip that is necessary for the types of adventures we lead our campers through.
+If you’ve ever adventured with us at our summer camp over the past years, you may have seen our guides wearing a specific type of sandals which are called Chaco Sandals.
+Many of our summer guides have these shoes at our camp because of their durability and strong grip that is necessary for the types of adventures we lead our campers through.
 Due to the many different types of sandals Chaco offers, many of our campers often ask us about which sandals are better for the different activities they are interested in.
-Luckily, here at Rock-N-Water are experienced with these sandals to help you choose which ones are right for you!
+Luckily, here at Rock-N-Water, we’ve got loads of experienced with these sandals to help you choose which ones are right for you!

 The Different Types

-First off, in the title of a sandal’s listing, you may notice the letter Z in front of different Chaco sandals and a number after that as well.
+First off, in the title of a sandal’s listing, you may notice the letter Z and a number following it, such as “men’s Z/1.”
 This can be confusing, but it really doesn’t pertain to the shoe type, its merely the straps.
-The Z1 sandal has no toe loop, the Z2 has the toe loop, and the ZX2 has double strands instead of one solid strap.
-These differences are more for personal preference because some people feel that the toe loop is uncomfortable, while some like the toe loop because it secures their foot it the sandal bit more when hiking on uneven terrain.
-The straps are important for the overall comfortability of the sandals, but are not that different like the soles of Chacos are.
+The Z/1 sandal has no toe loop, the Z/2 has the toe loop, and the ZX/2 has doubled thin straps, instead of one solid thick strap.
+These differences are mainly important for personal preference of look and feel.
+Some people feel that the toe loop is uncomfortable, while others like the toe loop because it secures their foot it the sandal bit more when hiking on uneven terrain.
+The straps are important for the overall comfortability of the sandals, but the real differences are seen in the soles that Chaco offers.

-The Pro sole is Rock-N-Water’s favorite sole because it is the best for the job that our guides have of keeping campers safe on our crazy adventures.
-That being said, just because the Pro sole is our favorite sole to use doesn’t mean its the only good one.
-Any of the sandals that Chacos makes are going to be top quality and are great for any type of wear.
-Even if you weren’t going to go adventuring at all, Chacos are worth the buy for their support alone.
-Not only are these sandals durable and grippy, they have a great arch support while still being comfortable.
+Any style of the sandal that Chacos makes is going to be top quality and great for any type of wear.
+Even if you aren’t planning to hit the trail on a Rock-N-Water style adventure, Chacos are worth the buy for their footbed support alone.
+We recommend taking a few weeks to break in your chacos before wearing them on adventure, to avoid the blisters that can ruin your trip.
+Not only are these sandals durable and grippy, they also have a great arch support while still being comfortable.